 - Internship learning contract (PDF)

 At the end of each offering students write self-evaluations and turn them in through my.evergreen.edu.
 You should reflect on what you’ve learned while taking this offering: summarize your accomplishments, new understandings, and goals for the future.
 You may find it useful to refer back to your self-evaluations while working on your annual and final Academic Statements.
 Submitting a self-evaluation to your my.evergreen.edu is NOT the same as submitting it to your transcript.
 Transcript submission is optional.
 Once submitted to your transcript, however, it cannot be removed or revised.
-For questions about evaluations contact the Registration Office at 360-867-6180.
+For questions about evaluations, contact the Registration Office at (360) 867-6180.

 Student Evaluation of Faculty